Some women may think twice before having spicy food while breastfeeding because they fear it might affect their baby’s health.

 Does Spicy Food Affect Breast Milk?

 Unlike formula milk, breast milk alters its taste based on the food you take.
-For instance, if you eat garlic-based foods, breast milk may have a similar taste and your little one would like it too.
-Your baby may have more feeding spells if the flavor of the milk changes.
+For instance, if you eat garlic-based foods, breast milk composition may change and have a similar taste and your little one would like it too.
+Your baby may have more feeding spells if the flavor of the milk changes thus leading to increased milk production and milk supply.

 Experts even consider it a wise way to introduce the tastes of solid foods to your baby (3).
-International Board Certified Lactation consultant Emma Pickett says, “You’re helping your baby to develop their sense of taste in preparation for the starting of solids.
+International Board Certified Lactation consultant Emma Pickett says, “You’re helping your baby to develop their taste buds in preparation for starting solid foods.
 But basically, the sweetness of the natural sugars in the milk will dominate the flavor.”

 A study conducted in the early 1990s by researchers Julie Mennella and Gary Beauchamp revealed that nursing babies of mothers who consumed garlic showed longer feeding spells, sucked harder, and drank more garlic-scented milk than babies of mothers who were not exposed to garlic (4).